 Below are some of the most popular real-world examples of horizontal diversification:

 Estée Lauder, which is one of the biggest cosmetics brands in the world, started with just three products: lotions, creams, and cleansing oil.
-Later the company came up with Aramis men’s fragrance, as well as entered the haircare segment.
+Later the company came up with Aramis men’s fragrance and entered the haircare segment.
 Also, the company acquired several other cosmetics brands to diversify into related markets.

 Horizontal diversification allows businesses to meet more than one need of their customers by offering them a wider range of products.
 It is the reputation and goodwill of a business that will encourage customers to buy and experiment the new products.
 And, if the quality and price of the new product (or products) meet the customers’ expectations, then there is a very good chance for the strategy to be successful.